-Situated at the mouth of the Arthur River, the tiny settlement of Arthur River is an ideal base for walking (both in the bush and along the coastline), horse riding, fishing, off road driving, cruising the river and picnics in this remote, beautiful area.
+The tiny settlement of Arthur River is situated at the mouth of the Arthur River on Tasmania's rugged and isolated west coast.
+Surrounded by dense rainforest and named after the wild river that runs from the mountains to the sea, it is an ideal base for walking (both in the bush and along the coastline), horse riding, fishing, off road driving, cruising the river and picnics in this remote, beautiful area.

 Where Is it?: 16 km south of Marrawah, 308 km west of Launceston, 85 km south west of Smithton.

 Gardiner Point - 'The Edge of The World'

 Just to the south of Arthur River, Gardiner Point has been dubbed The Edge of The world as the sea here stretches uninterrupted all the way to Argentina, 15,000 km away.
 The sea west of Tasmania is in fact the longest uninterrupted expanse of ocean on the globe.
 From Argentina the currents known as the roaring 40's sweep unimpeded more than halfway around the planet until they hit this point.

 These ocean currents mix with the river flow, creating a washing machine effect.
 Foaming waves push ancient logs up onto lonely beaches, having been carried by floodwaters up to 100km away down the river from the heart of the Tarkine Wilderness.
 As a result, five hundred year old forest giants of Tasmanian oak, Blackwood, myrtle, or sassafras, became the foundation of coastal dunes, having laid buried in the sand for perhaps 1000 years.
 Those near the waterline are revealed by scouring tides from time to time.
 Some of the timbers scattered across the rocks appear to have been carried across the world from South America with the currents as they are from trees not found on Tasmania's shores but are native to South America.